Raspberry Pi Shopping List

 Although there are ways to connect remotely to a Raspberry Pi, students will learn best if they can put their hands on the equipment.
 The items on this list will allow one pair of students to use a Raspberry Pi and perform simple build-it experiments, such as making one face of a traffic light.

 A Raspberry Pi: The newest, latest, greatest, and coolest Raspberry Pi (as of fall, 2018) is the Model 3 A+.
-Best for classroom use at the moment is probably still the Model 3 B+.
+Best for classroom use is still the Model 3 B+.
 The plus is important; it's a major improvement over the Model 3 B. You can save a few bucks by buying older versions but they'll be obsolete sooner.
 You can buy the Model 3 B+ from Adafruit for the advertised $35.
-At the moment there's a limit of one per customer.
+At the moment there's a limit of two per customer.
 That will likely be relaxed as the supply improves.
-If you need more than one, Newark has a discount on ten or more.
+If you need more than two, Arrow has them in quantity with a small discount and free shipping.

 I've recommended the Model 3 B+ largely because it has on-board Ethernet, four USB ports, and there are lots of accessories for it.
 However, the 3 A+ has a smaller form factor and is $10.00 less expensive.
 It does have on-board WiFi, so to use it on a network, you will need WiFi available and accessible to your student projects.
 The 3 A+ also has only one USB port, so you'll need an external USB hub to connect both keyboard and mouse, or a keyboard / trackpad combo device.
 That cost could more than offset the less expensive sale price of the Pi itself.